videosdk-live/videosdk-docs/javascript_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

    |        ├── config.js
 ```

-3. To run your project ; install live-server using the following commnad.
+3. To run your project; install live-server using the following command.

 ```bash
 npm install -g live-server